HeWhoShallNotBeMentioned/Hockey_Site/README.md

 Team Stats:

 Must be an authenticated user to view stats.
 Column heading are sortable.
-Data is from live SportsRadar API.
-Currently this is set to a default of one team.
-I am working on having this set up to be any NHL team.
+Data is from live SportsRadar API using their testing database.
+There are currently 5 teams that can be chosen.
+If I ever go with live/accurate/pay data, will look to add other teams.

 Daily Schedule: